 - I-190 legalizes the possession and use of limited amounts of marijuana for adults over the age of 21.
 I-190 requires the Department of Revenue to license and regulate the cultivation, transportation, and sale of marijuana and marijuana-infused products and to inspect premises where marijuana is cultivated and sold.
 It requires licensed laboratories to test marijuana and marijuana-infused products for potency and contaminants.
 I-190 establishes a 20% tax on non-medical marijuana.
 10.5% of the tax revenue goes to the state general fund, with the rest dedicated to accounts for conservation programs, substance abuse treatment, veterans’ services, healthcare costs, and localities where marijuana is sold.
 I-190 allows a person currently serving a sentence for an act permitted by I-190 to apply for resentencing or an expungement of the conviction.
 I-190 prohibits advertising of marijuana and related products.
 (Full Text)

-- If approved, the statutory initiative would allow adults to possess up to one ounce of marijuana and to cultivate up to four mature plants for personal use.
-The state would impose a twenty percent tax on retail sales, and revenue from those sales would be directed towards substance abuse treatment, veterans services, health care, and other programs.
+- The statutory initiative allows adults to possess up to one ounce of marijuana and to cultivate up to four mature plants for personal use.
+The state will impose a twenty percent tax on retail sales, and revenue from those sales will be directed towards substance abuse treatment, veterans services, health care, and other programs.
+The measure goes into effect on January 1, 2021.

 Official Language I-118